BrandNewCongress/DEPRECATED-website/src/static/site/plan.md

     * Create a video explaining BNC to show at these house parties
     * Create a total of 40 local teams in 40 congressional districts.
 * Identify and vet a total of 8 candidates
-* Launch texting tool for voter contact and start getting local groups access to voterfiles.
+* Launch texting tool for voter contact and start getting local groups access to voter files.

 ## October 2016
 * Local teams in 80 districts